 To celebrate the reopening of Bailey Nelson on Chapel Street, Tom Gerrard painted a mural on the inside and outside of the store, and it’s everything a Gerrard mural ought to be.

 Geometric patterns pulled from nature and symbolic shapes are just a few components that make Beastman’s art so goddamn good.
 Spot this splash of cool on the corner of Chapel and Grey St (across the road from Abacus Bar & Kitchen, South Yarra).
 The collaboration was a project put in motion by the Chapel Street Precinct Association and City of Stonnington to introduce more high quality and thought-provoking street art into the Precinct.
 Check out the timelapse video, here.

 Barry Street Mural

-Painted by street art superstars Cam Scale & Mike Makatron, the Barry Street mural will stop you in your tracks!
-Officially called ‘A Look to the Future’ this mural was commissioned by Melbourne Polytechnic & the Chapel Street Precinct Association.
+Painted by street art superstars Cam Scale and Mike Makatron, the Barry Street mural will stop you in your tracks!
+Officially called ‘A Look to the Future’ this mural was commissioned by Melbourne Polytechnic and the Chapel Street Precinct Association.
 Want to see it come to life?
 Check out the timelapse video here.

 Right now, it’s black and white.
 Please support your local faves or they may not be around when life returns to a COVID normal.
 We know this time is strained for almost everyone, so when it comes to buying food, clothes or any shopping you need doing, just think TWO WORDS.
 SUPPORT LOCAL.
 With your support, they’ll get through this.
 It’s now or never.

 New stage four restrictions in Metro Melbourne mean that from 6 pm Sunday 2 August, non-essential retail stores temporarily closed their doors.
 You can, however, pick up online shopping!
 Here is a snappy list of retailers in Chapel Street Precinct offering contactless click & collect.